fossabot/wordpress-plugin/selz-ecommerce/readme.txt

 - Added the option to add payment logos to your button or widget
 - Minor bug fixes
 = 1.0 =
-* Added non JavaScript fallback links
+- Added non JavaScript fallback links
 = 0.0.1 =
-* Released
+- Initial release

 == Upgrade Notice ==
 Go to your plugin admin page, and click the update button if available.